How to Stop Romanticizing Alcohol

 I’ve found this phrase to be immensely helpful in putting a false alcohol daydream back in its place.

-The thing about romanticizing is, it’s not based in reality.
+The thing about romanticizing is, it’s not based on reality.

 One drink in and you look at yourself, being all controlled and talking in complete sentences, and say, “See, there’s no problem here!”